dsa-ntc/peninsuladsa-ntc.github.io/_pages/preschool-for-all.md

 <h4>Peninsula DSA demands free, high-quality early care and education for all children, and a living wage for our childcare workers and preschool teachers.</h4>

-After [Measure DD's narrow loss](https://ballotpedia.org/South_San_Francisco,_Measure_DD,_Tax_Parcel_Initiative_(November_2022)) at the ballot box in November 2022--after "the opposition" (six Big Biotech companies) spent $500K+ to avoid a commercial parcel tax of only $2.50/sq ft--Peninsula DSA is considering our next steps.
+After [Measure DD's narrow loss](https://ballotpedia.org/South_San_Francisco,_Measure_DD,_Tax_Parcel_Initiative_(November_2022)) at the ballot box in November 2022, Peninsula DSA is considering our next steps.
+We are proud that the "opposition" (six Big Biotech companies) had to spend $500K+ on misleading advertisements and mailers to block our grassroots campaign.
 Measure DD supporters, South San Francisco preschool teachers, childcare providers, labor organizers, and community members are invited to contact our Steering Committee ([info@peninsuladsa.org](mailto:info@peninsuladsa.org)) to to share ideas for future efforts to win Preschool for All.

 <h3>Past Campaign</h3>